A parent/carer's guide to good attendance

 We will contact you if we are concerned about your child's attendance to offer any support that may be required.
 A referral could be made to the local authority if your child's attendance does not improve.

-Remember Thomas Hepburn Community Academy gives your child a wide range of opportunities and experiences both academic and social allowing them to develop their interests and achieve their full potential.
+Please remember, Thomas Hepburn Community Academy gives our students a wide range of opportunities and experiences, both academic and social, allowing them to develop their interests and achieve their full potential.
+Please encourage your child to attend school every day to make the most of these opportunities.